Raymond Edward Johnson: Broadway

 On stage, Johnson starred as Thomas Jefferson in Sidney Kingsley's Broadway play The Patriots, in 1943.

 Film

 Johnson's few on-camera appearances included the role of Alexander Graham Bell in the 1947 film Mr. Bell.

 Later years

-Stricken with multiple sclerosis from his forties onward, limiting his activities in later years, Johnson was still a frequent presence at old time radio conventions, performing in recreations and reprising "Raymond", often from a portable bed or wheelchair.
+Stricken with multiple sclerosis from his 40s onward, limiting his activities in later years, Johnson was still a frequent presence at old time radio conventions, performing in recreations and reprising "Raymond", often from a portable bed or wheelchair.
 He died not long after his 90th birthday.

 Family

 Johnson was married to radio actress Betty Caine.